rapid7/insightconnect-plugins/dig/help.md

 # Description

-DNS plugin is used for forward and reverse DNS lookups.
+The DNS plugin is used for forward and reverse DNS lookups.
 This plugin uses [Dig](https://linux.die.net/man/1/dig), or Domain Information Groper, which is a network administration command-line tool for querying Domain Name System (DNS) name servers.

 # Key Features